National Arboretum Canberra

 The linear water feature feeds as the main water storage facility, located at the foot of the Central Valley the Arboretum.
 The dam and other water tanks will have a total capacity of 20 megalitres of recycled water, and will be a demonstration of water sensitive landscape design, showcasing contemporary design and ecological water recycling technology.

-By the planned opening of the Arboretum to commemorate Canberra’s centenary in 2013, all 100 forests will be planted, complemented by a major Visitor Centre, the Event Terrace, a regional Playground and the first of the many gardens planned for the site.
-A full road and pedestrian circulation system will be operational, and a site-wide interpretation strategy will underline the projects long-term ecological benefits.
+The Arboretum was opened to commemorate Canberra’s centenary in 2013, with all 100 forests planted.
+The forests are complemented by the Village Centre visitor’s centre, the Margaret Whitlam Pavilion reception centre, a regional Playground and the first of the many gardens planned for the site.
+A full road and pedestrian circulation system is operational, and a site-wide interpretation strategy underlines the projects long-term ecological benefits.